davidtchiu/davidtchiu.github.io/teaching/cs161/lab11.cards/index.md

   - A second constructor that takes as input a given suit and face value.
 If the given face value or suit is not legal.
 For instance, the face value was given as a negative number, or a number greater than 13, then you should print out an error message, and instead create a random legal Card.

 - Implement and document the following methods.
 Remember to write-and-test, write-and-test!
-That means you need to go back and forth between this class and the `main()` method.
+That means you need to go back and forth between this class and the `static main()` method.

   - `int getFaceValue()`: Getter for this card's face value.